Artificial intelligence (AI) is all around us.

 Digital marketers have taken notice of the rise of AI technology and started incorporating the systems into their strategies.
 Notably, AI is used to help marketers make sense of the large amounts of data available in the Internet age.

-Before we get into how AI is revolutionizing social media campaigns, we first need to look at the basis of artificial intelligence and its wide uses in marketing.
+Before we get into how AI social media campaigns are revolutionizing the industry, we first need to look at the basis of artificial intelligence and its wide uses in marketing.

 Artificial intelligence and how it relates to the world you know